...information for health professionals

 • cook from scratch more often since joining and more frequently than the general population

-• now have takeaways/fast food less often
+• have takeaways/fast food less often since joining

 • reduce their units of alcohol soon after joining and meet the recommended guidelines of <14 units of alcohol per week